 Check for updates

-Open an application, tap on the three dots on the top right corner and choose Check updates.
-In a new menu tap on UPDATE ALL.
+Open an application, tap the overflow menu (“⋮” at the top right corner) and choose “Check updates”.
+In a new menu tap “UPDATE ALL”

 Enable HTTPS filtering